 Most employees on permanent or fixed term contracts.
 TUPE doesn’t usually apply to agency workers or those who are self-employed.

 In a service provision change, there can be some tricky issues about who transfers, but this isn’t usually the case in a straightforward sale.

 If you aren’t sure, don’t worry!
 Help is on hand, call citrus HR on 0333 014 3888 we’ll be happy to answer your questions.

 Not quite.
 So it’s important that you find out (in good time prior to the transfer) exactly which employees are covered by TUPE and will transfer with the business (or contract).
 Generally speaking, as a rough guide, if an employee spends 50% or more of their working time on the transferring business or contract then they will transfer with the business.

 You will also be required to provide key information about the employees who are transferring (if they are transferring from you) not less than 28 days before the transfer.
 This can be difficult in cases where contracts are lost and the customer has not told you who has won the contract.

 An example of when TUPE can get tricky…

-When an employee spends 50% of their time on the particular service or account that is being transferred, but on paper, they’re assigned to a department or service that is not transferring.
+When an employee spends 50% of their time on the particular service or account that is being transferred but, on paper, they’re assigned to a department or service that is not transferring.
 This can be a confusing situation.
-You can avoid this circumstance by carefully considering an employee’s job description in their Contract of Employment (providing it reflects what happens in practice).
+You can avoid this circumstance by carefully considering an employee’s job description in their Contract of Employment (providing, of course, it reflects what’s happening in practice).